-Competing Definitions of Progress in Today’s Japan
+Competing definitions of progress in today’s Japan

 While some readers may view the meaning of ‘progress’ as moving to a green, more inclusive society that addresses the excesses of capitalism, others view progress as creating a more competitive, efficient, liberal economy and society – to address the issues that come from a hide-bound traditional society.

-It’s important to realise that if we accept that Japan remains a traditional society that values continuity above all, the move to a more liberal model is quite radical.
+It’s important to realize that if we accept that Japan remains a traditional society that values continuity above all, the move to a more liberal model is quite radical.
 Nevertheless, Japanese society has an element that is the natural constituency for liberal reform, and over the years, we have learned much about its value systems.

-At The Carter Group, we’ve tracked consumer sentiment in Japan every year since 2017.
+At The Carter Group, we’ve tracked consumer insights in Japan every year since 2017.
 Beginning in 2021, we added over 60 questions covering everyday people’s values on issues such as personal confidence and security, the nation’s position in the world, how people feel about institutions and powers that be, the roles of science and tradition, as well as the world of work and emergent social and environmental issues.

 We apply a statistical method called cluster analysis to pull people who indicate similar values into separate groupings.
 Within these groups, members are more similar in their worldview to each other than they are to members of other groups.

-Rediscovering the Liberal Model
+Rediscovering the liberal model

 We call this natural constituency for a more free-market Japan “the 20th Century Modernists.”
 These people represent around 10% of our population-representative sample aged 15-69.
 If you detect an irony in the label, it’s because their values (which came to the fore in the 80s in the English-speaking world) are considered already passé by the new woke elites in western countries.
 But many would argue that Japan has never had a liberal transformation, and if that’s something you think is a good thing, you’ll be happy to know we believe this is what the challenge of the 21st century will represent.